 Despite being a polarizing and controversial figure, McAfee is a major figure within the industry.
 According to his “cryptocurrency team,” McAfee’s ICO endorsement tweets are prolific, with only one tweet capable of attracting millions of dollars in investments.

-What are your thoughts on the vulnerability of the Verge network to 51% attack?
-Let us know your thoughts in the comment section below.
+What do your views on McAfee’s decision?
+Let us know in the comment section below.